schadis/DMWC-Warrior/README.md

 * all the best to immortalhz (its the most of his code)
 * IF you wanna know what good settings are go to https://guybrushgit.github.io/WarriorSim/ and sim it

+## 09.08.2020

+* ad BT in ex phase when over 2000Ap (incl. buffs)
+* changed rage dump (beginns to dump when the value of the setting is reached)
+* dumpes with HS or cleave over 30 rage and if there is rage left or over 65 rage it uses Hamstring

 ## 07.08.2020

 * added auto trinked use for Earthstrike and JomGabbar